Dear Maine Families,

 • Coaches and staff will keep a 6-foot distance from parents and athletes, and wear masks in situations where that is not possible.

-• Given the size of the St. Joseph’s turf field, we anticipate having up to 50 individuals on the field at once, with each group maintaining distance from other groups and the groups never commingling.
+• We anticipate having up to 50 individuals on the field at once, with each group maintaining distance from other groups and the groups never commingling.

 • There will be no high-fives, handshakes, or huddles.